agawi88/simple-js-app/README.md

 <li>Add more detailed Pokémon information: like abilities and a back image.</li>
 <li>Implement a loading message to improver the perceived performance.</li>
 </ul>

+If you are interested in what I created, visit the following link: https://agawi88.github.io/simple-js-app/